luizgh/sigver_wiwd/Readme.md

 # Learned representation for Offline Handwritten Signature Verification

+*NEW*: Code for training the models (using Pytorch) is now available in a new repository: https://github.com/luizgh/sigver

 This repository contains the code and instructions to use the trained CNN models described in [1] to extract features for Offline Handwritten Signatures.
 It also includes the models described in [2] that can generate a fixed-sized feature vector for signatures of different sizes.